scroll

 Classic Superbikes is a lavish, 164 page production printed on high quality paper with over 140 stunning images.

-You would normally expect a book like this to sell at £24.99 but its lightweight covers mean the Classic Superbikes costs only £7.99 – including free UK postage.
+You would normally expect a book like this to sell at £24.99 but its lightweight covers mean Classic Superbikes costs only £10 plus £3.00 postage.

 Like all Frank Melling books, if you don’t think that Classic Superbikes is absolutely brilliant, just return the book to us for a full, no questions asked, refund.